Sovereign Council of New France: Functions and achievements

 While the Council had to execute the King's administrative policies, it was often able to act independently given the geographic expanse of New France and its distance from metropolitan France.
 For example, the Sovereign Council allowed seigneurs to extract undue feudal tithes from peasants, which ran contrary to the Coutume de Paris until Louis XIV intervened and abolished the practice in 1717.
 The Sovereign Council undertook other policies aimed at the maintenance of public order with mixed success.
 A 1663 ordinance mandated the collection of extra food and clothing to distribute amongst the poor as part of an effort to mitigate social unrest.
 A 1668 edict established commissions distinguishing between the deserving poor and the undeserving poor.
 This notion that the deserving poor were worthy of local, parish-administered aid while the undeserving poor were destitute law-breakers was common in metropolitan France and Western Europe at the time.
 Reflecting colonial society's emphasis on righteousness and morality, the Sovereign Council mandated that every tavern-keeper provide sufficient proof of his virtuous character in order to obtain a business licence.

 Attempts to improve public infrastructure were met with limited success.
 Early ventures in constructing roads proved especially futile given the necessity and the prevalence of rivers as a means of transportation.
 A 1664 ordinance that mandated inhabitants in the Grande Allée leave part of their land along the riverbed unsown was largely ignored for example.
 Peasants needed river access for their personal drinking water, crops, animals, and transportation.
 The Sovereign Council ordered the creation of the first highway linking Quebec to the countryside in 1667.
 In 1696, it delegated these responsibilities to the senior road surveyor, le grand voyer, with local captains of the militia in charge of overseeing the quality of the roads in each seigneurie.
 The Council exhibited some degree of commitment to sanitation and waste management, paving central town streets to minimize weather damage and accumulation of waste.
 One of its greater successes was actually enforcing an ordinance mandating that inhabitants in Quebec's Lower Town clear the area in front of their homes, until a seasonal worker with a horse and cart was eventually introduced.
 The Sovereign Council's only ordinance mandating wells be drilled in Upper and Lower Canada in 1687 was never realized.
-Cahall notes that drilling wells was likely not a priority because no epidemics arose as a result of inhabitants drinking contaminated water under the entirety of the Sovereign Council's administration from 1663-1760.
+Cahall notes that drilling wells was likely not a priority because no epidemics arose as a result of inhabitants drinking contaminated water under the entirety of the Sovereign Council's administration from 1663 to 1760.
 Moreover, townspeople drank river water for the entirety of French colonial rule without much concern.